How to build a distributed social network and how to govern it?

 The article got longer than initially planned,so I can only advise to grab a coffee before proceeding.
-Getting your attention as a reader everything I can ask for, so thank you for taking the time and please share your feedback with me afterwards, I’m very curious what you think!
+Getting your attention as a reader is everything I can ask for.

-Note: I believe that the problems described on the example of a distributed social network are the same (governance) issues, applicable for any DAO (Distributed Autonomous Organisation) which likes to operate on a larger scale.
+Note: I believe that the problems described on the example of a distributed social network are the same (governance) issues applicable for any DAO (Distributed Autonomous Organisation) or governance questions around core protocols.

-Why do we need a decentralized social network at all?
+Why do we need a distributed social network at all?

 Especially the critics from Aral Balkan resonated strongly with me with his talk “Excuse Me, Your Unicorn Keeps Shitting In My Back Yard, Can He Please Not?”.
-I highly recommend watching it, if you haven’t already.
+I highly recommend watching it.

 A platform which serves over 2 Billion people could be understood as the biggest communication platform every built by human civilization.
 The problem of Facebook in my view is the centralized power as well as the business model to inherently exploit user privacy and favoring reality bubbles (echo chambers) to use the principles of a dopamine slot machine to keep people busy doing nothing.

-As you reading this article, you are probably aware of those issues, therefore lets move on and jump onto the idea of a free, independent and decentralized social network.
+As you reading this article, you are probably aware of those issues, therefore lets move on and jump onto the idea of a free, independent and distributed social network.